-Kubernetes has allowed us to shift from a server-centric deployment mindset to an application-centric deployment mindset, but sometimes it makes us forget that it’s all just the orchestration of workloads on servers.
+Kubernetes has allowed us to shift from a server-centric deployment mindset to an application-centric deployment mindset.
+This sometimes makes us forget that it’s all just the orchestration of workloads on servers.

-Many Security and Operations teams spend considerable time and effort securing that orchestration layer by securing Kubernetes workloads and cluster configurations, but overlook the security of those underlying servers.
+Many Security and Operations teams spend considerable time and effort securing that orchestration layer by securing Kubernetes workloads and cluster configurations.
+In doing so, they sometimes overlook the security of those underlying servers.

 What’s the risk?